Last updated on September 5th, 2023

 What Is The Recovery Time For Guided Dental Implant Surgery?

-Using guided implant surgery, one dental implant placement takes around 15-20 mins.
+The recovery time of a guided dental implant surgery takes 1-2 days.
 However, in some cases, you might need to see the dentist for a second time to get your crowns since it is not always possible to place the crown on the implant on the same day.
-Actually, the recovery time of a guided dental implant surgery refers to this osseointegration period, and it takes 1-2 days only.

 Does Guided Implant Surgery Hurt?